-In accordance with the adopted Proposal and the compensation agreement, the remuneration of Mr Anton Gauffin, holding the positions of the President, Chief Executive Officer and Secretary of the Company, will consist solely of share options.
+The remuneration of Mr. Anton Gauffin, holding the positions of the President and Chief Executive Officer of the Company, for the period ending at the 2022 Annual General Meeting of the Company, consisted solely of share options.
 All options can be exercised at a price of PLN 50, i.e., the price of the Company's shares in the initial public offering.